isotherm/betawise/DebugTool/README.md

 * `Ctrl`+`G`: Go to address.
   * The address may be entered as decimal or hex (prefixed by `0x`).
   * The address may have a suffix of `,a5` to access the debugger global data.
-    The debugger reserves the first 256 bytes of this data as a scratch area.
+    The debugger reserves the first 256 bytes of this data as a user scratch area.
 * `Ctrl`+`I`: Invoke function with up to 6 arguments.
   * The function address and parameters may be entered as above.
   * A function address with a `!` prefix indicates a system call, e.g. `!0`